Contentious Elections and the Peaceful Transition of Power

 - Assign students into groups of three or four.
 Once students are organized into groups, have your students navigate to 270 To Win.
 This interactive website will allow students to simulate potential election results in order to determine possible scenarios that would lead to each candidate’s victory or a potential tie that would send the election to the House of Representatives.

-- Allow students approximately 10 minutes to simulate possible outcomes for the November 8th The Tie Scenarios page of 270 To Win and Constitution Center Blog may be helpful resources for students attempting to determine possible outcomes for the election that would not result in a clear winner.
+- Allow students approximately 10 minutes to simulate possible outcomes for the 2020 election.
+The Tie Scenarios page of 270 To Win may be a helpful resource for students attempting to determine possible outcomes for the election that would not result in a clear winner.

 - After students have had some time to simulate potential outcomes, gather your students together for a brief discussion on the possible outcomes.
 Encourage your students to briefly share their findings with the class as well as their potential impact on the election.